 After a few years riding outside of the industry spotlight Jed fell back in love with snowboarding and focused on riding the streets of his local Calgary.
 Soon enough his street slaying snowboard style began to blow everyone away as he redrew the boundaries of urban riding with a bag of rail tricks that most can only dream of.

 Jed is always seen riding in a helmet and his style has been imitated by countless riders across the UK.
-On any freestyle night in any UK dome you’re likely to see a few guys riding with tight pants, tight stance with their hood up ala Jed style.
-Jed’s also ridden Alan Partridge’s favourite dryslope in Norwich, A-HA!
+On any freestyle night in any UK dome you’re likely to see a few guys riding with tight pants, tight stance with their hood up a la Jed.
+He also once visited Alan Partridge’s favourite dryslope in Norwich – A-HA!